Pokemonexgxpo/Healing-Hearts/replit.md

 ## Overview

 MindSpace is a comprehensive mental health support web application that provides a safe, interactive space for users seeking mental health resources and peer connection.
-The platform features an FAQ system with expandable cards for common mental health questions, an interactive coping strategy wheel, inspirational quotes management, real-time peer chat functionality, and crisis resource information.
+The platform features an FAQ system with expandable cards for common mental health questions, an interactive coping strategy wheel with SVG-based visualization, inspirational quotes management, real-time peer chat functionality, and crisis resource information.

 The application is designed to be accessible, supportive, and community-driven, helping users find immediate coping strategies, connect with others facing similar challenges, and access professional mental health resources when needed.

+## Recent Changes (January 2025)

+- **Fixed infinite re-render loop** in ChatRoom component by optimizing WebSocket hook dependencies
+- **Improved coping wheel functionality** with proper SVG-based segments and accurate selection algorithm
+- **Enhanced wheel design** with colorful segments, clear text visibility, and prominent red pointer
+- **Fixed timestamp handling** in chat messages to prevent runtime errors
+- **Optimized WebSocket reconnection** logic for better chat stability

 ## User Preferences